and we tune it to a subtle calibration drawing on the infinite knowledge of the subconscious, to become more present, vital and free.

 She is grateful to her teacher, Master Cheng Hsiang Yu for the knowledge he imparted through t'ai chi, shaolin, and sword.

 The Alexander Technique is recognized as one of the most effective ways of changing habitual patterns of movement, posture and function.
 In the early lessons students become aware of their unconscious habits.
 Once these habits are identified, they can begin to create new ways to use their bodies with freedom and ease.
-Most importantly, students of the technique learn a unique process of self-care through which they can simply and effectively modify their muscular responses.
+Most importantly, students of the Technique learn a unique process of self-care through which they can simply and effectively modify their muscular responses.
 The result is greater mobility, comfort and confidence in movement as well as increased core strength and the capacity for changing behavior at will.
 This system of self-observation brings them to an essential understanding of their physical, mental, emotional and energetic selves, and their fundamental connection.
 As students become more and more conscious, pathways throughout the body open, and their vital life force flows freely.
-Our vision as Alexander teachers is that of an artist: the body is our instrument, and we tune it to a subtle calibration, drawing on the infinite knowledge of the subconscious.
-This unique education invites self-discovery and leads the way to a well-balanced life.
+An Alexander teacher’s vision is that of an artist: the body is our instrument, and we tune it to a subtle calibration drawing on the infinite knowledge of the subconscious, to become more present, vital and free.

 For the three decades Caren has been teaching the Alexander Technique, Tai chi has been an integral part of her personal practice.
 These two systems, modern and ancient, support and compliment each other.
 Tai chi weaves together health and spirituality through moving meditation to recalibrate the body’s subtle internal energy, offering Caren a broader perspective for ongoing research and creativity in her teaching.

 There is medical evidence that the Alexander Technique is an effective natural solution for the management of chronic pain.
-It is also a tool for understanding movement that can deepen the practice for athletes, dancers and actors, as well as a method for improving the daily habits of people who must use their bodies in a skilled way, such as musicians, surgeons, dentists, and hairdressers, to perform with more efficiency and ease—or all of us who sit at computers and hold cell phones.
+The Techinque is also a tool for understanding movement that can enhance the experience of being an athlete, dancer and actor.
+This method will also impro the daily habits of people who must use their bodies in a skilled way, such as musicians, surgeons, dentists and all of us who sit at computers and hold cell phones throughout the day.
 The Alexander Technique is most effective for:

-Manhattan Center for the Alexander Technique is dedicated to training teachers to approach the greatest knowledge in themselves, by way of commitment, endurance, self-discovery, and mastery of F.M.
+Manhattan Center for the Alexander Technique is dedicated to training teachers to approach their greatest knowledge in themselves, by way of commitment, endurance, self-discovery, and mastery of F.M.
 Alexander's principles.

 Manhattan Center for the Alexander Technique (MCAT) is an accredited Teacher's Certification Program recognized and approved by the American Society for the Alexander Technique (AMSAT).
 MCAT offers a supportive and creative environment headed by Caren Bayer, its founder and director.
 The training program is modeled after that of her late teacher Patrick MacDonald, a Master Teacher and an original student of F.M.
 Alexander, who has deeply influenced Caren's work.